hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 Lets say that we want to adapt the script we wrote in the last lesson to look for a series of barcodes or other sequences of interest, and include the sequence in the file output names to differentiate them.

 For example, here is that same script, but we have changed it to reflect that we want to include the sequence name in the ouptut file names.
-I've also added an additional line of verbosity to print out whih sequence I'm looking for:
+We've also added an additional line of verbosity to print out whih sequence we're looking for:

 ```bash
 #!/bin/bash